 Elsewhere, the oil and gas industry, active under both the North Sea and North Atlantic, continues to play a major role in Scotland's economy, employing around 100,000 people.
 It is estimated that known reserves of Scottish oil and gas are at least equal to the amount that has been extracted during the last 25 years.

 Scotland also does extremely well in terms of other forms of energy production, both actual and potential.
 The country currently has an electricity generating capacity of just over 10GW, using a mix of coal, oil, gas, nuclear, hydro and wind, and is usually a net exporter of electricity.
-Looking ahead, the Scottish Government has a target for 18% of the country's electricity to come from renewable sources by 2010, rising to 40% by 2020.
+Looking ahead, the Scottish Government has a target for 40% of the country's electricity to come from renewable sources by 2020.

 Fishing, farming and forestry all remain of considerable importance to Scotland.
 Despite significant reductions in the Scottish fishing fleet in line with the EU's Common Fisheries Policy, the waters around Scotland remain some of the richest in Europe.
 As a result many coastal communities, especially in Aberdeenshire, Shetland, the Western Isles and the west coast of the Highlands, still rely heavily on income from fishing.